Skip to main content

 Act No. 282/2008 on Support of Youth Work also regulates the conditions under which individuals, organizations and institutions may be granted a state subsidy in the field of youth work.

-IUVENTA – Slovak Youth Institute supports youth work through the activities of Youth Work Support Department.
+NIVAM – Slovak Youth Institute supports youth work through the activities of Youth Work Support Department.
 Main tasks of this department are:

-• providing educational activities and information for youth workers
+Providing educational activities and information for youth workers

-• networking the stakeholders, youth organizations and youth workers
+Networking the stakeholders, youth organizations and youth workers

-• research in the field of youth and youth work.
+Research in the field of youth and youth work.

 Funding

-Main sources of public funding
+Main sources of public funding:

 a) State budget via system of parity taxes through municipalities/towns and regional governments

 Youth clubs (Leisure-time activities centres) are financed via system of parity taxes as well as by member fees of club and groups according to legislation given by the local government.
-Members of the clubs and groups can cover annual fees through education vouchers as well (provided by MESRS).
-The education voucher is worth 32 € for 2022.
+Members of the clubs and groups can cover annual fees through education vouchers as well (provided by MERDY).
+The education voucher is worth 32 € for 2021.
 The education voucher represents a special annual contribution of the state to educational and leisure-time activities (hobbies) for students.

-1. Programmes for Youth 2014 - 2021
+b) Programmes for Youth - Grant Scheme, MERDY

 European Union financial support from the beginning (at pre-accession period) became the crucial tool for youth work development.
-Significant role in Slovak youth work development has European Solidarity Corps.
-The Erasmus Plus and European Solidarity Corps programs are managed by the National Agency for Youth and Sport, which is part of IUVENTA - Slovak Youth Institute.
+Erasmus+ (Youth chapter) for 2020 brought 3 647 774 € for Key Actions 1, 2 and 3.
+Significant role in Slovak youth work development has European Solidarity Corps and its contribution for 2020.

 Conditions and requirements to benefit from public funding